TomerPacific/MobileWebSpecialistNanodegree/Accessible And Responsive Web/Lesson 17 - Introducing The Service Worker/README.md

 Go to localhost:8889 and type **cache-served** in the Test ID field.
 You should see an animated gif with the title `Yay!
 Cached responses are being returned!`

+## Concept 20 Quiz - Update Your CSS
+Locate the *_theme.scss* file and change at the very least, the `$primary-color` variable.

+Go to localhost:8889 and type **new-cache-ready** in the Test ID field.
+You should see an animated gif with the title `Yay!
+The new cache is ready, but isn't disrupting current pages`